Pylons/pyramid/docs/designdefense.rst

        app = config.make_wsgi_app()
        serve(app)

-In this mode, no ZCML is required for end users.
+In this mode, no ZCML is required at all.
 Hopefully this mode will allow people who are used to doing everything imperatively feel more comfortable.

 Pyramid Uses ZCML; ZCML is XML and I Don't Like XML
 ---------------------------------------------------

 :term:`ZCML` is a configuration language in the XML syntax.
-Due to the "imperative configuration" feature (new in :mod:`pyramid` 1.2), you don't need to use ZCML at all if you start a project from scratch.
+Due to the "imperative configuration" feature (new in :mod:`repoze.bfg` 1.2), you don't need to use ZCML at all.
 But if you really do want to perform declarative configuration, perhaps because you want to build an extensible application, you will need to use and understand it.

 :term:`ZCML` contains elements that are mostly singleton tags that are called *declarations*.
 For an example: